 When I saw a picture of the beaded easter egg on the Fire Poppies website, I was immediately charmed by the pretty design.
 I had never seen anything like it.
 When my kit arrived, I found out that the company who makes them is called Riolis from Russia.
 The actual designer is called Anna Petrosyan.
 Pardon my ignorance, but I had never heard of either.
 I do however know that embroidery is huge in Russia and that there are many talented designers living there.
 I just wished there wasn't such a language barrier!
 My easter egg kit came with most of the materials needed to finish the design.
 I just needed to add sewing thread and beading thread.
 Fabric, floss, beads, needles and wooden egg were all included.
 And everything was very good quality too.
 Fabric came from Zweigart and Anchor supplied the floss.
 The instructions were very good too.
 With clear diagrams and an adequate translation into English.
 Not perfect, but very doable if you are anything other than an absolute beginner.
 As always, I started by locking my fabric to prevent fraying.
 I also wrapped my floss onto some paper bobbins.
 The actual embroidery was very straight forward working with one strand of floss over one fabric thread (Zweigart Lugana).
 This explains why the finished embroidery looks so very refined.
 When it came to the construction of the actual egg, I had some minor difficulties.
 The translation isn't very good here.
 When you follow it to the letter, you will find that one of your seams shifts when you pull your finished embroidery over the wooden egg.
 The upper and lower seams are only fastened at the central seam at the back.
 If I were to stitch another one of these eggs, I would prevent this by sticking the seams to the back of my embroidery with the help of some Vlisofix/Bondaweb.
 Or, more likely, I would only stitch half cross-stitches for the border.
 When turning the seams, I would fasten them by finishing the border cross-stitches (i.e. put the other half cross-stitch in).
 This would secure the seams perfectly and would prevent shifting.
 The actual beading was great fun!
 I certainly learned a new skill.
 And I am very pleased with the result.
 Not as perfect as the pictures shown in the kit, but pretty good for a first attempt.
 And being an embroidery designer, I am already thinking of improving the finishing on these eggs (or Christmas baubles?).
 How about using linen banding?
 That would eliminate the whole drama with the seams :).
 If you would like to stitch your own Riolis easter egg, then please ask Google.
 The kit was released in 2014 and has sold out on the Fire Poppies' website.
 The design number is 'B185'.
 However, I hope my review has shown that embroidery kits from Riolis are high-quality, contain plenty of materials and are well worth a try!
 But beware: I have now stitched another egg in this series (the one with the red flowers) and here the measurements are all wrong.
 The design is not long enough to wrap around the egg.
 DO NOT follow the size recommendations for the seam allowence as you will end up with a piece of cloth that is too short.
 Instead place your finished embroidery on the egg and take your seam allowance from there.
 P.S.
 Did you like this blog article?
 Did you learn something new?
 When yes, then please consider making a small donation.
 Visiting museums and doing research inevitably costs money.
 Supporting me and my research is much appreciated ❤!

 Nope, I had not retired for Christmas.
-Anyone following me on Instagram saw that I am very busy stitching a new goldwork teaching sample for one of next year's teaching jobs.
+I am very busy stitching a new goldwork teaching sample for one of next year's teaching jobs.
 The first version was unfortunately rejected.
-And whilst my whole body is aking from sitting behind my slate frame and computer for too long, I did learn a lot from the experience.
+And whilst my whole body is aching from sitting behind my slate frame and computer for too long, I did learn a lot from the experience.
 In the new year, I will put together a document with lots of questions and options for needlework business owners who approach me with a teaching request.
 It will hopefully ensure that they know exactly what I can and can not offer.
 And I will have a far better idea of what it is they are looking for.
 In the meantime, I have stumbled upon a lovely small needlework and hand-dye business from Hungary: Barbaral Creations.
 Many of you know that I am a huge fan of the FiberTalk podcasts and video shows.
 Being a one-woman-show, it can often feel a bit lonely.
 Gary, Vonna, Debby and Arlene are my overseas stitching buddies.
 Listening to them chatting away on needlework topics and the occassional Big Foot story, makes for good working vibes.
 Lately, they are sponsored by Stitchy Box.
 This is a thread and needlework goodies subscription service in the US.
 Some of you might remember that I took out such a subscription two years ago with Nordic Needle.
 I loved it!
 And I was totally bummed when they went out of business.
 I have been on the lookout for a replacement ever since.
 However, ordering these things from outside the EU comes with a lot of customs-hassle when you live in Germany.
 So I started searching for an alternative from the EU.
 I found Barbaral Creations on Etsy.
 Barbara lives in Hungary near the Rumanian border.
 She dyes threads, ribbons and embroidery fabrics by hand.
 Now that has my full attention.
 I am a self- diagnosed thread-addict :).
 I bought her Stitchers Subscription Box Winter/Christmas edition.
-Do click through the slideshow to see what was in the previous editions of these boxes.
 Be sure to check out here lovely hand-dyed ribbons, silk threads, perle, stranded cotton, trims and fabrics too!
 This Stitchers Box contained a cross-stitch embroidery kit for two heart-shaped ornaments.
 The fabric, stranded cotton and ribbons in the kit were hand-dyed by Barbara.
 They are slightly variegated and have a lovely vintage feel to them.
 The embroidery chart was very straight-forward and even comes with thread conversions for DMC.
 So when the supplies from the kit are finished (which were plenty, by the way), you can still use the patterns using regular DMC stranded cotton.
 The kit also contained: a needle, backing fabric, fusible interfacing and toy stuffing.
 I ended up swapping out the backing fabric for a piece from my stash which was of the exact same colour as Barbara's red-dyed thread :).
 And I did not stitch the hand-dyed green rick-rack over the seams of my ornaments.
 They simply didn't need it and I'd rather save the pretty rick-rack for another project.
 The pattern and instructions were straight-forward but do assume that you know your cross-stitch, French knots and basic finishing/sewing skills.
 It took me about two days to stitch both patterns, haul my sewing machine out and finish them into ornaments just in time for Christmas.
 What is rather unique about Barbara's Stitchers Boxes, they contain lovely additions besides the needlework.
 In this case, the box contained a very fine fruit tea called Balthasar.
 A small jar of honey to sweeten it.
 And two wooden decorations: a snowflake and a gingerbread man.
 I've asked Barbara if she is going to release more Stitchers Boxes and she has confirmed that she will be doing boxes themed: Christmas, Easter, Summer and Halloween next year.
 This edition was priced at €21 and postage to Germany was an additional €10,90 (this totals at 35 US Dollars or 27 Pound Sterling).
 In order to be notified in time when a new box is released, be sure to make her Etsy shop one of your favourites!
 Merry Christmas!

-Since the main remark regarding traditional canvaswork on 18 TPI antique canvas was that it is not fine enough and therefore not pleasing to the eye, I needed to shrink it.
-How about using Zweigart 40 ct natural linen and hand-dyed silk threads?
-People love the background of 'On the shores of St. Nick' and are surprised to find out that these are indeed canvaswork filling stitches worked in fine silks.
-As an added bonus they get to work with various speciality threads.
-Something which blew my mind when I visited the US in 2012 and entered a needlework shop where the walls were covered in whole series of speciality threads.
-IF you are able to find a needlework shop in Germany or the Netherlands these days, you are very lucky if they carry at least some DMC/Anchor perle alongside the stranded cotton.
-Finding any silk threads in the wild is very rare indeed.
-And since everything just becomes better when you add some sparkly beads; I added some sparkly beads :).
-The finished design measures only 8,7 cms square.
-That's pretty refined me thinks!
-The whole kit is packaged in such a way that it can be shipped worldwide in an all-paper padded envelope.
-Over the past years I have tried to minimise packaging materials and the use of plastics.
-My website now proudly sports the green badge by BioBiene, my German packaging supplier.
-However, I sometimes need to use plastics.
-Mainly because the goods are delivered to me in plastics.
-It doesn't make sense to re-package them in paper.
-Or the bio-plastic bags I use.
-I bought a large amount of them years ago when they were marketed as the 'green' alternative to oil-based plastics.
-They are not.
-I now know that and will switch to a paper-based alternative once these are out.
-Although I do enjoy luxury packaged embroidery kits, I feel switching to minimal packaging is the way to go to do my bit for a greener future.
-As the last of the threads going into this kit are going to arrive in the next few days (the boys and girls at the customs office in Weilheim are playing with them at the moment), you can pre-order your kit here.
-The instructions in either English, German or Dutch are available for direct download.
-Once your payment has come through, you will receive an email confirmation with a download link.
-As soon as the last threads arrive, I will ship the materials to you.
-The kit costs €30 and INCLUDES worldwide shipping.
-Would you rather like to stitch this design as part of a day-class?
-Then sign-up here for Saturday 5th of October or Tuesday 5th of November.
-Classes run from 10h till 16h and cost €80.
-This includes materials, coffee/tea and lunch.
-Let's see how many of you I can tempt into giving needlepoint/canvaswork/tapisserie a go!
 Months ago, I saw a post on Facebook in which Yvette Stanton worked a bead embroidery kit by Merrilyn Whittle.
 The design was so lovely, that I ordered the same kit :).
 This weekend, I had finally time to dabble with it and write this review.
 If you are thinking of trying bead embroidery yourself, do visit the blogs of Dima Santina and Margaret Cobleigh.
 Both ladies are beading away on two very different projects: Hanabatake by Margaret Lee and Wild Child by Mary Alice Sinton.
 Besides well-written instructions with many clear pictures, the photograph above shows you the other contents of the kit.
 As you can see everything is clearly labelled.
 And the quantities of the beads and threads are very generous.
 Apart from the kit, I had also bought a bead shoe and a wooden koma.
-Me and koma never became friends, but having a bead show is definitely a plus.
+Me and koma never became friends, but having a bead shoe is definitely a plus.
 Regarding the koma, I feel that you can stitch this design without one.
 However, bead purists might disagree :).
 I will definitely give the koma another try in the future and will probably watch some footage on Youtube to get an idea how to hold this piece of equipment when beading.
 And off I went: beading away on the central flower.
 With hindsight, this was probably the most enjoyable part of the whole design.
 It makes use of two different padding techniques and they were techniques I had never used before.
 I learned a lot and I will certainly incorporate both techniques in future embroidery pieces.
 And this is how the piece progressed.
 I wasn't going for perfection and only took things out when they were really disrupting the piece.
 I just wanted to have a nice embroidery experience.
 And that's what this excellent kit certainly delivers.
 The finished design is only 6x6cms and can be stitched as a weekend project.
 I am unsure if this project would suit an absolute embroidery beginner; I am afraid that I take too many things for granted after about 34 years of stitching :).
 And this is what the finished piece looks like.
 It is intended to be a Christmas decoration.
 In lieu of a tree, it now happily hangs on the knob of my kitchen cupboard.
 I've thoroughly enjoyed stitching this little gem and I've learned a few new things.
-You can find this particular kit here.
 As Merrilyn Whittle is based in Australia, you might need to pay custom duties when ordering this kit.
 I had to, and all in all I paid a total of €72,73 or $83,89 (kit+shipping+tax).
 I think, as there are so many talented embroidery designers in Australia, it is high time Australia applies for EU-membership :).

-P.S.
-I am now officially closed for business until the 11-11-18.
-Any orders placed in my webshop will ship on 12-11-18.
-China here I come!
 With a bit of luck I will get my passport back this week stamped with a shiny visa for China!
 Getting one was my first encounter with Chinese bureaucracy :).
 I will also see my doctor tomorrow for a refresher jab to protect me against nasty diseases.
 We embroidery artists lead exciting lives!
 Although I am not sure if I am an artist.
 I have been denied this title by the German authorities.
 They basically say that embroidery is not an art form, but firmly belongs in the realm of craftsmanship.
 At first I was knocked off my feet by this, but now I am preparing to defend my case.
 Getting recognition as an artist means that I am able to afford social security fees again and that my health insurance bills are almost cut in half.
-This would mean that Märchenhaftes Sticken could finally make a modest plus instead of a monthly loss...
+This would mean that my business could finally make a modest plus instead of a monthly loss...
 What you see here is the kit for my week-long series of workshops at the National Silk Museum in Hangzhou, China later this year.
 As the workshop-series is open to anyone, it is highly likely that I will have a wide variety of abilities in my class.
 Apart from the four techniques (Appenzeller whitework, crewel, goldwork and Schwalm), they will have four pieces of Aida band on which they can cross-stitch the names of the techniques.
 The bands are later used in construction to hide the seams between the different fabrics.
 Although it is highly likely that there are people in my class who have never done cross-stitching, explaining is easy and people can soon work on their own.
 With 15 people in class, I won't always be immediately on hand.
 Having something easy on the side you can always return too whilst waiting will probably come in handy.
 One thing I have learned over the years is that people mean wildly different things when you ask them to bring fine-tipped embroidery or craft scissors.
 Especially beginners manage to bring whopping big blunt paper scissors for goldwork classes.
 I have therefore included a pair of decent craft scissors in my kit.
 It is exactly the same pair of scissors I bought all those years ago when starting the RSN Certificate as an absolute beginner.
 And they are still my favourite goldwork scissors!
 Thanks to Google Images, I found my non-name scissors and was able to buy them for my Chinese students.
 As the kit includes many different materials, I packed each project separately.
 I printed a picture of the finished project onto re-usable labels.
 This makes them easily identifiable for non-English speakers and people can re-seal the bag and so keep supplies together.
 All kit materials will be packed together into a paper bag.
 I will urge each student to write her/his name onto the bag to avoid misunderstandings.

-So what's in the ebook?
-Besides the historical background on the silk embroidered linen vestments from Tyrol, you'll find a list with museums where you can find these gorgeous pieces of embroidery.
-In the second part of the ebook, you'll find the eight flowers of the Brixen chasuble as a line drawing and with instructions so that you can stich your own.
-Furthermore, there's instructions on materials used, stitches used (three youtube videos) and where to find the materials used.
-Not fond of silks?
-No worries.
-The line drawings can be used for other types of surface embroidery too!
-How about using them in a crewel piece?
-Or go wild with stranded cotton and all sorts of filling stitches.
-Anything goes as long as you are having fun with needle, thread and my ebook!
+I've also included a shower-cap into the kit.
+The museum will provide embroidery hoops with seat frames for each student.
+The free shower-caps you often get in hotels are perfect to protect your work when you are not actively stitching.
+The other thing I have included is a simple goldwork cutting board.
+It is one half of a round plastic containers my dad used to house his screws, bolts and whatnots in.
+I lined the base with a piece of red velour and presto you have a cutting board.
+If I had more space in my suitcase, I would prefer to give each student a small round tin (I always upcycle my hair-clay tins this way!).
+Being able to cut your threads and then screw the tin close is even better.
+What else will I have at my disposal in the classroom?
+I've asked for an iron an ironing board.
+After all, I had to fold the fabrics to be able to get them into my suitcase.
+In preparation, I have already drawn all (bar one) patterns onto the fabric using a normal lead pencil.
+Unfortunately, the lines of aqua trick markers might not be stable when flying.
+I landed in America once with very faint lines...
+The only pattern I will have to draw before class, is the Appenzeller monogram.
+I'll use a trick marker and a copper stencil.
+It just doesn't work well with a lead pencil.
+And last but not least, I will have a sewing machine in my classroom.
+Although I am not sure any of my students will be able to finish all four projects in time to start the construction of the pronkrol, when some so, they can use the sewing machine for quicker construction.
+I am getting so excited!
+P.S.
+I've been interviewed for an article by Crafts Industry Alliance on the 'Benefits of limiting your time on Social Media'.
+Unfortunately, they left out my remark on the dangers of particularly Facebook using our data for commercial gain and the undermining of democracy.
+This was an important reason why I deleted my accounts after being hacked.
 Yup, it is true: I have arrived in the modern area too.
 It took me years.
 But when I heard that Fairphone makes smart phones that last, are repairable and don't use blood minerals; I ordered one.
-So far, I have used it to download (and use!) a 5K running app, Instagram, WhatsApp with my family, use Google for directions and information AND made the very occasional phone call :).
+So far, I have used it to download (and use!) a 5K running app, WhatsApp with my family, use Google for directions and information AND made the very occasional phone call :).
 Still much prefer my Ipad and Laptop...
 Maybe I should seek professional help?
 Pondering this option, I did make my Fairphone a cozy home to live in.
 On Zweigart Newcastle natural coloured 40ct linen, I outlined the bird with chainstitch using a #12 variegated House of Embroidery perle colour Grapes C. Then I stitched partial buttonhole wheels for the feathers on the tail and the wing.
 I added straight stitches for the feet and the beak and attached some blue beads along the upper-edge of the wing.
 From the back, I withdrew every fourth thread in both directions and then added a Schwalm filling stitch called 'Gefieder'.
 The lettering was stitched using stem stitch.
 To make my 'phone home' a bit sturdier, I added wadding and a sheet of template plastic.
 The seams were then pimped with knotted pearl stitch.
 So far, my phone seems to be pretty comfy in her new home!
 I've asked my very talented husband to make a nice clean digital drawing of my scribbled birdy pattern.
 You can download it at the end of this article.
 Apart from using it as I did in a Schwalm embroidery way (finished design including lettering H 55mm), there is tons of other possibilities.
 How about stitching it monochrome on a piece of felt?
 Or applique with a few simple stitches for embellishment?
 Surprise me!
-Next up is another #broderibox project using a design of a Chlamydosaurus by Millie Marotta.
+Next up is another broderibox project using a design of a Chlamydosaurus by Millie Marotta.
 This amazing creature can impress by unfolding his neck frill.
 However, it can only do so in opening its mouth widely.
 The bones in the frill are extensions of the hyoid or tongue bone.
 Isn't nature amazing?!
 The lovely people of Nordic Needle had put in a glow-in-the-dark thread made by Rainbow Gallery.
 I made sure to add it to every canvas stitch I used on the chlamydosaurus (it is the white thread you see).
 And it glows beautifully at night!
 Unfortunately, it doesn't translate well in a picture.
 You have to take my word for it.
 Last finish for today: the Floral Pomander by Hazel Blomkamp.
 I really enjoyed this project with all the little flowery scenes using simple embroidery stitches and tiny beads.
 However, the instructions were a bit messy with tiny pictures of the finished panels.
 And piecing the pomander together was a little fiddley.
 That said, it makes a great project if you like miniature embroidery, beads and a different way of finishing your embroidery.
 Oh, and thanks to the dried lavender mixed in with the toy stuffing, it is my best smelling project ever :)!

 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter to get notified of new blogs, courses and workshops!